What is sexual harassment?

 Sexual harassment in the working environment

-Sexual harassment is a serious occupational health and safety issue.
-It can cause both psychological and physical harm.
+Sexual harassment is a serious occupational health and safety (OHS) issue.
+It can cause psychological or physical harm, or both.

 Sexual harassment in the working environment is when these behaviours happen: